 | Best for | Real-time agents, contact centers | Batch media, privacy-sensitive | Regulated on-prem, leaderboard WER | Podcast/meeting intelligence |

 None of these is a universal winner.
-In 2026 our default pick for real-time noisy use cases is Nova-3 + Krisp front-end + keyterm biasing.
+Our default pick for real-time noisy use cases is Nova-3 + Krisp front-end + keyterm biasing.
 For on-prem or compliance-bound deployments it’s Whisper v3 Turbo or Riva Canary on customer GPUs.
 For media transcription at scale, batch Whisper wins on cost.

-Common failure mode: benchmarking on LibriSpeech instead of your real audio.
-Public benchmarks under-predict noisy WER by 15-25%.
+Watch for this failure mode: benchmarking on LibriSpeech instead of your real audio.
+Public benchmarks under-predict noisy WER by 15–25%, and Nova-3’s own 6.84% number sits well below its ~18% score on the harder Artificial Analysis set.

 | Stage | Component | Latency budget |